 In short, I really like EDGA...No complaints at all as to the running of the event.
 I had to undertake a medical, but that was done with dignity and very professionally handled.

-However, let’s not start getting in the excuses just yet….
+However, let’s not start getting excuses just yet.

 I was very impressed to see ‘Ping‘ were set up with two professionals on the practice ground they were very helpful and very supportive towards the British players.
 They Offered tips and trials on …all their equipment but more on Ping another time…

 Anyhow, the three of us had great fun.
-I bought some balls half way round off a local lad £10 for 8 Pro V’s.
+I bought some balls halfway round off a local lad for £10 for 8 Pro V’s.
 I’d already lost four (!); I only contrived to lose two more over the next three days!

-We went round in a little over four hours the three of us not having a clue where we were going.
+We went around in a little over four hours the three of us not having a clue where we were going.

 My tee time for 1st round was at 10.30am a nice time I thought I was drawn against a Dutch Para-Golfer (Wheelchair user) lovely guy who had a Dutch golf referee as his caddy, I was not offered a caddy.